-The following table sets forth information regarding beneficial ownership of our common stock as of the date of this prospectus by:
+The following table sets forth information regarding beneficial ownership of our common stock as of February 14, 2023, by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our directors: - · each of our named executive officers; and - · all of our current executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; and - all of our current executive officers and directors as a group.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Under these rules, beneficial ownership includes any shares of common stock as to which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership is based on 9,227,214 shares of common stock outstanding as of the date of this prospectus.

-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of the date of this prospectus are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 12,321,848 shares of common stock outstanding as of February 14, 2023.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of February 14, 2023, are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.